mdavis-xyz/staves-typst/src/core.typ

       xs.push(1)
     }

-    // if there were any sharps or flats, add some extra space if num-accidentals > 0 {
+    // if there were any sharps or flats (non-empty key signature),
+    // then add some extra space
+    if num-chromatics > 0 {
       xs.push(1)
     }